 Diversity & Inclusion - A Practical Guide

-D&I must be as high on the agenda as it was in 2019: it is vital for organisations that want to thrive, be seen as great places to work, and recruit and retain staff, and be seen as dealing properly with the impact of lockdown.
+D&I must be as high on the agenda as it was in 2019: it is vital for organisations that want to thrive, be seen as great places to work, recruit and retain staff, and be seen as dealing properly with the impact of lockdown.
 Whether businesses will be expanding or retracting, a genuine programme of D&I will increase productivity and reduce risks of employee litigation.
 It is more vital than it has ever been.

 - Mental Health – building support